Shanicus/Facebook_social_networkR/README.md

 # Facebook_social_networkR
 R code, data, and environment to create a social network plot of mutual friends on Facebook as seen in the blog post <a href="https://seaturtlessg.wordpress.com/2019/04/19/mutual-friends-network-analysis-in-r/" target="_blank" rel="noopener">Mutual Friends Network Analysis in R</a>.
-People's identity and the social circles they're in have been coded to protect identities.</br>
+People's names and the social circles have been coded to protect identities.</br></br>
 There are four files that can be used here:
 <ul>
   <li><strong>'association_GIT_final.csv'</strong> is a dataframe containing (1) the friend number, (2) the social group which I have organized them to (based on how I know them), and (3) the friend code, which is their name.</li>